cnvandev/dynamo/README.md

         body(
             comment("Version one of my page, thanks for checking out the source."), h1("This Is My Page", state="Jolly"),
             p("Check it out, this is a page!
 It's pretty rad, I'm pretty proud of it, to be honest.
-I hope you like it!", classish="thing"), p("There's not much here, I'm just learning, but here's hoping more will come."), p("&nbsp;"),
+I hope you like it!", Class="thing"), p("There's not much here, I'm just learning, but here's hoping more will come."), p(""),
             comment("Important remarks go towards the end."),
             p("Chris Vandevelde is super-hot.")
         )